 On the other hand, good data leads to better-informed investment decisions and increased investor confidence, resulting in higher returns, increased client satisfaction, and growth in assets.

 Microsoft Excel is a powerful tool for aggregating and analyzing data.
-As a result, it has become entrenched in the business processes of both emerging and established hedge funds.
+As a result, it has become entrenched in the business processes of both emerging and established investment management firms.
 Microsoft Excel is used to store historical data and for performing data analysis, including financial modeling, what-if scenarios, reporting, and visual analytics, among other daily front, middle, and back-office tasks.
 However, due to the need for a low learning curve, Microsoft Excel, by design, has limitations that are obvious to most seasoned fund professionals.
 These limitations increase the likelihood of storing and generating bad data within Microsoft Excel.

 What is Covered in this Article?